Asiana Treks and Tours

 Biodiversity of Annapurna Base Camp Trekking:

-The Annapurna Base Camp trekking trail is a biodiversity hotspot, perfect for nature lovers.
-Lush forests in the lower regions house various bird species, including rhododendrons and bamboo.
+The Annapurna Base Camp trekking trail is a biodiversity hotspot, making it an ideal destination for nature lovers.
+Lush forests in the lower regions are home to a variety of bird species, including rhododendrons and bamboo.
 Alpine meadows greet you higher up with vibrant wildflowers.
 Look out for elusive wildlife like Himalayan thars and snow leopards, while diverse birdlife, including the Himalayan Monal, adds to the experience.
-This trek offers a captivating glimpse into the Himalayan ecosystems, promising an unforgettable journey through nature's diversity.
+This trek offers a captivating glimpse into the Himalayan ecosystem, promising an unforgettable journey through nature's diverse beauty.

-Protected AreaLargest conservation area in Nepal (7,629 sq. km)
+Protected AreaThe largest conservation area in Nepal (7,629 sq. km)

 FloraOver 1,200 species, including rhododendrons, oaks, and alpine flowers